Edgewall Software

 I think the point in comment:1 shouldn't hold back the 0.11.7 release, like more generally this ticket which is a "well known" issue.

-• Summary changed from Trac 0.11 really slow, high cpu usage (continued) to next_rev is slow, particularly in the direct-svnfs case
+Summary: Trac 0.11 really slow, high cpu usage (continued)next_rev is slow, particularly in the direct-svnfs case

 The general topic Trac 0.11 really slow, high cpu usage (continued) and in particular most of the remaining unsolved cases from #7490, have now been addressed part of #9111 by r10002.
 Condition.wait(timeout) is a performance killer in Python, as it does a kind of "active" wait.
 This seems to have been fixed in Python 3.2 which uses the appropriate library call (see PythonBug:3155).
 Never assume the underlying system does the "right thing", but look at the code to be sure...